-Note: an earlier version of this piece omitted to mention that Alex Evans has been involved with Extinction Rebellion.
+Note: when first posted, this piece omitted to mention that Alex Evans, who is quoted, has been involved with Extinction Rebellion.
 That was an oversight, and it has been corrected.
 Policy Exchange should be no less transparent, and reveal its funders.

 The think tank Policy Exchange grabbed some headlines this week with a ‘Extremism Rebellion‘ a report associating the campaign group Extinction Rebellion with extremism and terrorism (see ‘Treat Extinction Rebellion as an extremist anarchist group, former anti-terror chief tells police‘).
 What exactly are the claims and how much substance is there to them?
 In the conclusion to their 76 page report, co-authors Richard Walton and Tom Wilson write: